Plant Lipid Biochemistry and Metabolic Flux

 Interested individuals should send a CV, brief statement of interest (less than 1 page), and contact information (including telephone numbers and e-mail addresses) of three references to: Dr. Philip Bates at email@example.com.

 Washington State University is an equal opportunity educational institution/equal opportunity employer.
 Applications from members of underrepresented groups are encouraged.

 Post-Doctoral Position: Cytokinesis

-The Smertenko Laboratory in the Institute of Biological Chemistry has a post-doctoral position open to study mechanisms of cytokinesis in plants.
+Position Summary: The Smertenko Laboratory in the Institute of Biological Chemistry has a post-doctoral position open to study mechanisms of cytokinesis in plants.
 Smertenko’s laboratory identified a microtubule-nucleating protein, which localizes to the plant cytokinetic structure, the phragmoplast.
 The goal of this project is characterize activity of this protein using in vitro reconstitution of microtubule dynamics and analysis of microtubule behavior in vivo.
 The position is initially for 1 year with a further 2 years’ extension pending on satisfactory progress.
 Salary is negotiable depending on the experience.
-Further information on the research activities occurring in the Smertenko laboratory can be found at http://ibc.wsu.edu/research-faculty-2/smertenko/ For further information about the position posting, please visit https://www.wsujobs.com/postings/37232 .
+Further information on the research activities occurring in the Smertenko laboratory can be found at https://ibc.wsu.edu/research-faculty-2/smertenko/ For further information about the position posting, please visit https://www.wsujobs.com/postings/37232 .